VoronDesign/Voron-Documentation/community/howto/FlopSplash/Wiring Sequins to LDO Picobilical Tool Head X Endstop.md

 6. Double check your wire path and tidy up as needed.

 ### Configuring Klipper
-1. In your board_pins section for the LDO Picobilical, comment out your gpio0, 'endstop_pin: umb:gpio0' if using the LDO .cfg at time of writing.
+1. In your board_pins section for the LDO Picobilical, comment out your gpio0, 'endstop_pin: umb:gpio0' if using the [LDOs cfg](https://github.com/MotorDynamicsLab/LDO-Picobilical/blob/master/Klipper_Configs/ldo-picobilical.cfg) at time of writing.

 2. Add the Sequins as an output_pin:
 [output_pin hotend_light]